 The Necessary Steps to Achieving Discipline Trading

-Van Tharp argues that “To be a money master, you must first be a self-master.”
-These are the necessary steps toward achieving disciplined trading.
+Van Tharp argues that, “To be a money master, you must first be a self-master.”
+The following are the essential steps toward achieving disciplined trading:

 Step 1: Create a trading plan and test it

 A trading plan consists of several components and principles.
-However, your primary goal is to develop a strong understanding of the concept you are trading.
+However, your primary goal is to develop a strong understanding of the concept or asset you are trading.

 - Define the concept you are trading